tobya/DocTo/readme.md

           errors and continue with batch job.
           --halterror
       -V  Show Versions.
 DocTo and Word/Excel
+    Extra Parameters

+      --skipdocswithtoc
+        EXPERIMENTAL.
+Will skip any docs that contain a TOC to prevent hanging.
+        Currently matches some false positives.
+Default False.

     ERROR CODES:
     200 : Invalid File Format specified